An alternative Telagram: how to run its own Mathx server using Docker Compose

 Step 1.
 Cloudflare DNS Configuration

-Settings usually look like this:
+The settings usually look like this:

-Create a CNAME entry:
+Create a CNAME record:

 matrix.example.com